Top 10 Peter Gabriel Songs

 Peter Gabriel is known for being one of the most forward-thinking, imaginative musicians of our time.
 Both the albums he made with Genesis and as a solo artist reflect a commitment to spiritual lyrics and genre-blending sounds steeped in world music, prog, funk, folk, ambient and electronica — and that’s just scratching the surface.
 In honor of his birthday, here are the Top 10 Peter Gabriel Songs.

-Perhaps the most underrated solo album in Gabriel’s catalog, the dark materpiece ‘Up’ works best as a cohesive whole.
-However, certain individual songs — such as ‘No Way Out’ — resonate deeply.
-Deep pools of tranquil piano, ambient guitar textures and hushed percussion burble underneath Gabriel’s grave singing voice, as he pleads — perhaps futilely — for a victim of violence to stay alive.
+Perhaps the most underrated solo album in Gabriel’s catalog, the dark materpiece Up works best as a cohesive whole.
+However, certain individual songs — such as “No Way Out” — resonate heavily on their own.
+Deep pools of tranquil piano, ambient guitar textures and hushed percussion burble underneath Gabriel’s grave singing voice as he pleads — perhaps futilely — for a victim of violence to stay alive.

-1986’s ‘So’ (which was reissued last year) is arguably Gabriel’s creative high point.
-That’s largely due to the ambitious scope of songs such as ‘That Voice Again.’
+1986’s So is arguably Gabriel’s creative high point.
+That’s largely due to the ambitious scope of songs such as “That Voice Again.”
 Yearning and plaintive, the song is Gabriel at his most straightforward lyrically; musically, the wistful tune balances moody keyboard swells, stormy programming and precise drum splatters.
 Emotional turbulence has seldom sounded so graceful, which qualifies the track as one of our Top 10 Peter Gabriel Songs.

-Back in the fall, we described ‘Sledgehammer’ as “soul-stung funk [that] admittedly sounded (and still sounds) very 1987” in our review of the ‘So’ reissue.
-That’s not necessarily a bad thing, however: The commercial (and video) success of ‘Sledgehammer’ elevated Gabriel’s reputation in the U.S. and helped him receive mainstream notice, introducing him to a whole new generation of fans.
+In our review of the So reissue, we described “Sledgehammer” as “soul-stung funk [that] admittedly sounded (and still sounds) very 1987.”
+That’s not necessarily a bad thing, however: The commercial (and video) success of “Sledgehammer” elevated Gabriel’s reputation in the U.S. and helped him receive mainstream notice, introducing him to a whole new generation of fans.